• Skip to primary navigation

 • Add water, yeast and honey to a mixing bowl.
 Gently whisk ingredients together and then let mixture sit to activate the yeast (about five minutes).
 The yeast will lightly begin to bubble, which shows it's working.

-• Add flour, salt and olive oil to yeast mixture.
-You can mix ingredients by hand or use your standing mixer and mix everything together into a nice, smooth dough.
-Do not overmix.
-Just mix until all the ingredients are well combined.
-Scrape down edges to ensure all ingredients get incorporated.
-Shape dough into a ball and set aside.
+• Add the flour, salt, and olive oil to the yeast mixture.
+You can mix ingredients by hand or use your standing mixer and mix everything together into a nice, smooth dough for about 2 minutes at medium-high speed.
+Scrape down the edges to ensure all ingredients get incorporated.
+Shape the dough into a ball and set it aside.

-• Add sprinkle of polenta to the surface of a 12" round pizza baking sheet and spread evenly.
+• Sprinkle the polenta on the surface of a 12" round pizza baking sheet and spread evenly.

-• Cover dough with plastic wrap and allow it to rise for about 1.5 to 2 hours in a warm area of your house or on a warming mat (see notes).
+• Cover the dough with plastic wrap and allow it to rise for about 1.5 to 2 hours in a warm area of your house.
+If it's cold, I recommend using a warming drawer or setting your oven to the proofing setting and allowing it to warm there.
+Alternatively, you could use a warming mat (see notes).

-• Top par-baked pizza crust with sauce, cheese and toppings of choice, then bake for another 8-12 minutes until cheese begins to bubble and brown.
+• Top par-baked pizza crust with sauce, cheese, and toppings of choice, then bake for another 8-12 minutes until the cheese begins to bubble and brown.
 Remove from oven and enjoy.

 Notes

 If your yeast doesn’t bubble, it means it might be old or expired.
-Make sure you use fresh yeast and allow the dough to rise in warm environment.
-The warmer your home the faster the rise.
-I use a warming mat to keep the dough warm and to encourage it to rise more quickly.
+Make sure you use fresh yeast and allow the dough to rise in a warm environment.
+The warmer your home, the faster the rise.
+I sometimes use a warming mat to keep the dough warm and to encourage it to rise more quickly.

-You could use a different sized pizza baking sheet or simply shape the pizza on a baking pan.
-You can make the crust as thick or thin as you like, just be sure to adjust baking times to prevent crust from browning too soon or burning.
+You could use a different-sized pizza baking sheet or simply shape the pizza on a baking pan.
+You can make the crust as thick or thin as you like; just be sure to adjust baking times to prevent the crust from browning too soon or burning.

 Nutrition